quartzjer/JCOR/draft-miller-json-constrained-notation-00.md

 A significant reduction in space is also provided in JSCN when the device and application contexts can make use of built-in or shared UTF-8 string references.
 These references provide a mapping of common JSON string values to an integer that used to replace the string in the resulting CBOR during re-coding.
 JSON string values are also introspected for data that has a more compact CBOR type (such as base64url and hexadecimal encoding).

-This specification does not currently provide for the CBOR byte strings to be canonical and only guarantees that the JSON byte strings before and after re-coding will be identical.
-It also defines basic API rules for constrained software such that accessing the CBOR data values will provide a uniform view even if the underlying CBOR has encoding differences.
+The use of this specification can provide guarantees that the JSON byte strings before and after re-coding will be identical across implementations, but it does not currently require any resulting CBOR byte strings to also be canonical.
+It also defines basic API rules for constrained software such that directly accessing the CBOR data values will provide a uniform view to an application even if the underlying CBOR has been re-coded in various ways.

 ## Terminology

 Many terms used in this document are defined in the specifications for JSON [@!RFC7159] and CBOR [@!RFC7049].
 This specification defines the following additional terms:

+- Constrained JSON Tag
+  - The CBOR tag registered in this specification to indicate an array that contains JSON data encoded as CBOR according to this specification.
 - Reference
   - A pointer within JSCN data that refers to a well-known UTF-8 string by using a CBOR byte string of length one, where the byte value is the lookup identifier for the Reference.
 - Reference Set
   - A CBOR array of UTF-8 strings that are used to replace any Reference within any JSCN data, where the Reference identifier is the array offset to the replacement string and the first position in the array identifies the Reference Set.
-- Whitespace Hints
+- Constrained Hints
-  - A CBOR array of integers that indicate positional offsets and types of JSON whitespace strings (` `, `\n`, `\r`, and `\t`) such that when any CBOR encoded data is stringified into JSON it can also optionally be corrected to exactly match the original JSON string.
+  - A CBOR array of integers that indicate positional offsets and hints for unicode escapes of strings or types of JSON whitespace strings (` `, `\n`, `\r`, and `\t`) for structures such that when any CBOR encoded data is stringified into JSON it can also optionally be corrected to exactly match the original JSON string.

 The key words "**MUST**", "**MUST NOT**", "**REQUIRED**", "**SHALL**", "**SHALL NOT**", "**SHOULD**", "**SHOULD NOT**", "**RECOMMENDED**", "**MAY**", and "**OPTIONAL**" in this document are to be interpreted as described in RFC 2119 [@!RFC2119].